eslint/eslint/docs/src/rules/multiline-comment-style.md

 ## When Not To Use It

 If you don't want to enforce a particular style for multiline comments, you can disable the rule.

+## Version

+This rule was introduced in ESLint 4.10.0.